Are atheists more tolerant than religious people? Are Christians intolerant of other faiths?

 Obviously, Christians don’t believe that other religions are wrong.
 There is tremendous agreement among religious adherents.
 This is not to say that the differences aren’t significant, but the points at which all, or most, religions agree might give one pause.

-Anyway, it feels like there is a lot of conflict between Christians and others in our society.
+I know it feels like there is a lot of conflict between Christians and others in our society.
 Not all of it can be reduced to closed mindedness and bigotry–some of it has to do with the fact that people of faith look to a source of truth outside themselves.
-It might not be true, but it must be admitted that the idea that all meaning is necessarily internal also has some significant drawbacks.
+Their claims might not be true, but it must be admitted that the idea that all meaning is necessarily internal also has some significant drawbacks that make it hard to believe.